Optional and Elective Modules

 If you are having real problems attending the seminar or group you’ve been allocated to contact your school office initially to request the change.

 The class register is linked to the online timetable.
 Check your online timetable shows the classes you are attending.
 If the timetable is incorrect, or the class is missing, alert your school office as soon as possible.
 You may get email alerts in the meantime as the system will know you are attending classes that are not on your timetable.
-Theres some information on the Attendance Monitoring page that explains how you're registered as being in class.
+There is further information on the Attendance Monitoring page that explains how you're registered as being in class.

 If you print out your timetable it is likely it will at some point become out of date.
 Therefore it is essential that you check your timetable regularly for up to date information.